SS General Sherman Incident

 Japan succeeded in imposing a Western-style unequal treaty in February 1876, giving its nationals extraterritorial rights and opening three Korean ports to Japanese commerce.
 China sought to reassert its traditional position in Korea by playing the imperial powers off against each other, with the result that Korea entered into unequal treaties with the United States, Britain, Russia, Italy, and other countries.
 On 22 May 1882 Korea capitulated and signed the Treaty of Chemulpo.
 Commodore Robert W. Schufeldt presided over this surrender.

-The USS Pueblo is now moored at the spot where the USS General Sherman was sunk in the 19th century.
+The USS Pueblo is now moored at the spot where the SS General Sherman was sunk in the 19th century.